MobileFirst-Platform-Developer-Center/DevCenter/cookbook/index.md

 ---
 <br/>
 <div style="background-color:red;color:white; padding: 5px;">
+* talk about installation options (bluemix/devkit)?
-* talk about installation options (bluemix/devkit) and the new console?<br/>
+* talk about the new console?<br/>
-* add instructions to register the apps and adapters to test the migration? links?<br/>
+* add instructions to register the apps and adapters to test the migration?<br/>
 * work on page UX
 * update links to GA-links for the KC links
+* add "learn more" links to tutorials
 </div>

-The intent of this cookbook is to provide a clear and simple migration steps of Worklight Foundation 6.2 / MobileFirst Platform Foundation 6.3-7.1 applications and adapters to MobileFirst Foundation v8.0.
+The intent of this cookbook is to provide a clear and simple view of the migration steps for IBM Worklight Foundation 6.2 and IBM MobileFirst Platform Foundation 6.3-7.1 applications and adapters, to IBM MobileFirst Foundation 8.0.

-**Note:** The cookbook does not assume to cover all possible migration aspects and you are advised [to visit the migration user documentation topics](http://www.ibm.com/support/knowledgecenter/SSHS8R_8.0.0/com.ibm.worklight.upgrade.doc/devenv/c_migrating_projects.html) for a comprehensive read.
+The migration process will guide you through the steps to transform Classic Hybrid applications into standard Cordova applications, as well as update the MobileFirst SDK in native applications.
+Adapters will be migrated into Maven projects, and implementation concepts such as the MobileFirst security framework, push notifications and direct update will be further clarified.

 To ease some aspects of the migration process, a Migration Assistance tool is provided.
 The tool helps in identifying areas in your codebase that you will need to inspect and alter, such as APIs that are deprecated, no longer supported, or modified.

-More on the tool in a bit.
+> **Note:** This cookbook does not attempt to cover all possible migration scenarios and you are advised [to visit the migration user documentation topics](http://www.ibm.com/support/knowledgecenter/SSHS8R_8.0.0/com.ibm.worklight.upgrade.doc/devenv/c_migrating_projects.html) for a comprehensive read.

 <br/>
-<span style="color:red">temp UI mockup.
-Will change.</span>
+<span style="color:red">temporary icons.</span>
 <div id="container">
     <div class="row">
         <div id="migrationOptions">